 You could take out a career development loan, which is only applicable to postgraduate study.
 Career development loans are available through an arrangement between the Skills Funding Agency and high street banks.

-Career development loan helpline: 0800 585505
+Career development loan helpline

-The University offers a range of other financial support for students who may need additional help funding their studies, in line with our reputation for fair access.
 See below for full details of any financial aid you may be entitled to offset your tuition fee loan.

-Contact a University finance adviser
+Contact our finance adviser